stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   There seemed to lurk in his bearing some cryptic, sardonic arrogance, as if he had come to find all human beings dull through having moved among stranger and more potent entities.
-When Dr. Checkley the famous wit came from Boston in 1738 to be rector of King&rsquo;s Church, he did not neglect calling on one of whom he soon heard so much; but left in a very short while because of some sinister undercurrent he detected in his host&rsquo;s discourse.
+When Dr. Checkley the famous wit came from Boston in 1738 to be rector of King's Church, he did not neglect calling on one of whom he soon heard so much; but left in a very short while because of some sinister undercurrent he detected in his host's discourse.
 Charles Ward told his father, when they discussed Curwen one winter evening, that he would give much to learn what the mysterious old man had said to the sprightly cleric, but that all diarists agree concerning Dr.
-Checkley&rsquo;s reluctance to repeat anything he had heard.
+Checkley's reluctance to repeat anything he had heard.
 The good man had been hideously shocked, and could never recall Joseph Curwen without a visible loss of the gay urbanity for which he was famed.